“”WAAAAAAAGH! Waagh never changes” – Wise words from Megaboss Ron Orcman, narrator of FallOrc 3

 The Ironjawz are high-Toughness, high-Strength monstrosities with very little movement.
 You can easily kill most enemies but you’ll struggle a lot more with objectives.

 The salvation comes from the Gore-gruntas and their 8″ Movement, although they cost much more.
-Alternatively you could have a Gitz as an Ally for the sole purpose of ranged attacks or objective grabbing.
+Alternatively you could have some Gloomspite Gitz as an Ally for the sole purpose of ranged attacks or objective grabbing.

 The new edition brought them another unexpected help from the Brute’s ability You Messin’ that allows a single Brute to exclude all fighters with less than 15 wounds when determining who controls an objective.
 It costs a Triple, but against horde warbands with many 6-10 wounds fighters, this means regaining control of the narrative.